dmerejkowsky/blog/content/post/2017-04-08-cmake-visual-studio-and-the-command-line.md

 )
 ```

-On Windows, we use Batch files:
+On Windows, we used Batch files:

 ```bat
 git pull